afrancocedeno/git-github/README.md

 #### vocabulary
 * staged: data stored in cache waiting to be commited after git add.
 * git: local development environment (Working Dir + Staged + Local Repo)
-* github | gitlab | bitbucket: a remote server with the same files
+* github | gitlab | bitbucket: a remote SCM hosting server with the same files
+* SCM:  Software Configuration Management
 * HEAD: a reference to the previous commit

 repo to learn github